sudarshan89/bootstrap/README.md

 What you get Out of the Box ?

-DDD Building box
+DDD Building blocks

-CQRS building box
+CQRS building blocks

 DB Connectivity,Transaction and Logging Configuration,Unit/Integration Test setup/configuration